saumayraj621-sudo/IRIS/README.md

 # 🔄 How It Works

-## 1️⃣ Capture
+### 1️⃣ Capture

-Road imagery or video is obtained using the inspection input/camera.
+Road images or video are collected through the inspection input.

-## 2️⃣ Processing
+### 2️⃣ Processing

-The incoming visual data is processed using computer-vision techniques.
+The visual input is processed using computer-vision techniques.

-## 3️⃣ Detection
+### 3️⃣ Detection

-YOLOv8 analyzes the input and detects relevant road defects.
+YOLOv8 analyzes the input and identifies relevant road defects.

-## 4️⃣ Location
+### 4️⃣ Location

-GPS information can be associated with the inspection data.
+GPS information can be associated with inspection data.

-## 5️⃣ Visualization
+### 5️⃣ Visualization

-The results are presented through the web interface.
+Results are presented through the web interface.

-## 6️⃣ Analysis
+### 6️⃣ Analysis

-The collected information can help users understand road conditions and identify areas requiring attention.
+Inspection information can help identify road conditions and areas requiring attention.

 ---